-Students will be assigned a supervisor for each of the two core essays.
-The essay supervisor will meet once with each student to discuss the topic with the student, offer advice on readings and discuss and provide comments on an outline or draft of the proposed essay.
-The outline/draft essay must be delivered to the supervisor in week 7 and no later than 8 of Michaelmas Term for the first core essay and week 7 of Hilary Term for the second core essay - or by a date agreed by the student and essay supervisor - and the supervisor should return it in time for the student to revise the essay as needed.
+You will be assigned a supervisor for each of the two core essays.
+The essay supervisor will meet twice with each student.
+Once as a group and then individually to discuss the topic with you, offer advice on readings and discuss and provide comments on an outline or draft of the proposed essay.
+The outline/draft essay must be delivered to the supervisor in week 7 and no later than 8 of Michaelmas Term for the first core essay and week 7 of Hilary Term for the second core essay - or by a date agreed by the student and essay supervisor - and the supervisor should return it in time for you to revise the essay as needed.
 Supervisors are not expected to read and comment on essays during the breaks between terms.